tlevine/axis-ticks/readme.md

 Where should ticks be for a given plot?
 ====

+## How to use
+Clone this repository, then run this.

+    ./tick.py [max data value] [desired tick count]

+For example, to choose about eight ticks for data whose maximum is 234234.

+    ./tick.py 234234 8

 ## Brainstorm

 Let's start with just knowledge of the maximum value.